+The Pfizer and Novavax vaccines have been thoroughly assessed for safety by our own Medsafe experts.
 Medsafe only grants consent for using a vaccine in Aotearoa New Zealand once they're satisfied it has met strict standards for safety.
+As with all vaccines, there may be side effects.
+You can read about these in the section "After your COVID-19 vaccination".